valory-xyz/open-autonomy/docs/aea.md

 <figcaption>Main components of an AEA</figcaption>
 </figure>

 As you can see, there are quite a few elements that make up an AEA.
-We briefly review the most relevant ones that play a role in the creation of an {{agent_service}}:
+We briefly review the most relevant ones that play a role in the creation of an agent service:

 ### DecisionMaker